Leiva Petersen: Life

 From 1951/52 she also embarked on a parallel part-time career as a freelance co-author.
-Meanwhile the Böhlau company continued for several decades to be one of the last independent publishing businesses inside what had become, in October 1949, the Soviet sponsored German Democratic Republic (East Germany).
-In 1978 the business was sold to the (East) German Academy of Sciences and Humanities: Petersen continued to run it, now as a department of the academy, till 1983.
+Meanwhile, the Böhlau company continued for several decades to be one of the last independent publishing businesses inside what had become, in October 1949, the Soviet sponsored German Democratic Republic (East Germany).
+In 1978, the business was sold to the (East) German Academy of Sciences and Humanities: Petersen continued to run it, now as a department of the academy, till 1983.

-Alongside her responsibilities in publishing, between 1961 and 1972 Petersen held a part time appointment as a Classical Philosopher and Senior Assistant at the Academy of Sciences and Humanities.
+Alongside her responsibilities in publishing, between 1961 and 1972 Petersen held a part-time appointment as a Classical Philosopher and Senior Assistant at the Academy of Sciences and Humanities.
 Successful projects included producing an updated and enlarged edition of the Prosopographia Imperii Romani, a lexicon of Roman Empire state officials.
-As she grew in eminence she also sat as a member of various important committees.
+As she grew in eminence, she also sat as a member of various important committees.
 She was a member of the Administration Committee for the Schiller National Exhibition and the committee of the German Schiller Society.
 She was on the board of the (German) Shakespeare Society and a member of the Publishers' Committee with the German Book Exchange ("Börsenverein des Deutschen Buchhandels").

-Having retired from regular employment in 1983, Leiva Petersen died at Weimar, where she still lived, on 17 April 1992.
+Having retired from regular employment in 1983, Leiva Petersen died in Weimar, where she still lived, on 17 April 1992.